 Project Overview

-The North Carolina Inclusive Disaster Recovery Network (NCIDR) is a collaborative of public, private, non-profit, and faith organizations seeking avenues for community voice and equitable access to resources in a disaster recovery system.
-Working with the network is a way for statewide organizations to be good allies for community-based organizations engaged in on-the-ground disaster recovery.
-MDC Rural Forward serves as the convener and facilitator for NCIDR.
+The NC Inclusive Disaster Recovery Network (NCIDR) is a collaborative of public, non-profit, and faith-based organizations seeking avenues for community voice and equitable access to resources in our disaster recovery system.
+Our network was formed in October 2016 in response to Hurricane Matthew.
+It serves as a way for statewide mainstream organizations to be allies to community-based leaders.

 Monthly Meetings